-- 25. "Māori rollover trust" is defined in s FD 2(5) as a trust in which a trustee is a "Maori authority" or eligible to elect to be one, and all beneficiaries of the trust are members of the same iwi or hapū, or descendants of the same tīpuna, and the land is subject to Te Ture Whenua Maori Act 1993. - 26.
+- 25. Section FD 2 also provides rollover relief for disposals into Māori rollover trusts, between Māori rollover trusts if the beneficiaries of both trusts are the same, and disposals out to a settlor of the trust in limited circumstances. - 26.
+"Māori rollover trust" is defined in s FD 2(6) as a trust in which a trustee is a "Maori authority" or eligible to elect to be one, and all beneficiaries of the trust are members of the same iwi or hapū, or descendants of the same tipuna, and the land is subject to Te Ture Whenua Maori Act 1993. - 27.
 If s FD 2 applies, one of the consequences is that the transferee's bright-line start date is whatever the transferor's bright-line start date was.

-Transfers of land included in a Treaty of Waitangi settlement, where rollover is relief available
+Transfers of land included in a Treaty of Waitangi settlement, where rollover relief is available

-- 27. There is also rollover relief available under s FD 3 for certain transfers of residential land included in a settlement claim under the Treaty of Waitangi, if the transfer is to a trustee of a trust that is or is eligible to be a Maori authority. - 28.
+- 28. There is also rollover relief available under s FD 3 for certain transfers of residential land included in a settlement claim under the Treaty of Waitangi, if the transfer is to a trustee of a trust that is or is eligible to be a Maori authority. - 29.
 If s FD 3 applies, one of the consequences is that the transferee's bright-line start date is whatever the transferor's bright-line start date was.